Diti/diti.me/content/read/2011-art-de-la-guerre/art-de-la-guerre.en.md

 ---
-title: L’Art de la guerre
+title: The Art of War
 language: fr
 authors:
   - Sun Tzu